How to Send a cURL POST Request

 Some APIs will give (or require) more options to fully utilize their capabilities.
 A common POST request method requirement is to add headers.

-You can do that by adding an “-H” and supplying header information:
+You can do that by adding an -H and supplying header information for your POST request:

 curl -X POST https://reqbin.com/echo/post/json -d "YOUR_STRING" -H "Content-Type: application/json"

-You can also supply information such as user agents (e.g., ‘User Agent: Chrome’) and the accepted character set (e.g., ‘Accept-Charset: utf-8’).
-The “-H” option has to be included with each type of header:
+You can also supply information such as user agents (e.g., 'User-Agent: Chrome') and the accepted character set (e.g., 'Accept-Charset: utf-8').
+While you can set the user agent with -H, cURL also has a dedicated and shorter -A flag for this specific purpose (e.g., -A "Chrome").
+The -H option has to be included with each type of header:

-Additionally, many APIs will have some form of authentication before you submit any request method.
-Usernames and passwords are a common option, which can be included as such:
+Additionally, many APIs will have some form of authentication before you submit any POST request.
+Usernames and passwords are a common option for providing basic authentication credentials, which can be included as such:

 Another common option used for authentication is to send a specific header with an API access token.
 It’ll usually look something like this: